CanonicalLtd/maas-docs/en/nodes-kernels.md

 ### Machine minimum kernel

-To set the minimum deploy kernel on a machine basis, select a machine from the 'Nodes' page and click the 'Edit' button under the (default) 'Machine summary' tab.
-Then select a kernel in the 'Minimum Kernel' field and 'Save changes'.
+To set the minimum deploy kernel on a machine basis, select a machine from the 'Nodes' page and switch to its 'Settings' page.
+Click 'Edit' in the 'Machine settings' section, select a kernel in the 'Minimum Kernel' field followed by 'Save changes'.

 ![machine minimum kernel][img__2.2_machine-minimum-kernel]